STAT545-UBC/STAT545-UBC-original-website/block017_write-figure-to-file.md

 It is very important to understand the difference between [vector graphics](http://en.wikipedia.org/wiki/Vector_graphics) and [raster](http://en.wikipedia.org/wiki/Raster_graphics).
 Vector graphics are represented in terms of shapes and lines, whereas raster graphics are pixel-based.

   * __vector__ examples: PDF, postscript, SVG
     - Pros: re-size gracefully, good for print.
+SVG is where the web is heading, though we are not necessarily quite there yet.
   * __raster__ examples: PNG, JPEG, BMP, GIF
     - Cons: look awful "blown up" ... in fact, look awful quite frequently
-    - Pros: play very nicely with Microsoft Office products and the web
+    - Pros: play very nicely with Microsoft Office products and the web.
+Files can be blessedly small!

 Tough love: you will not be able to pick vector or raster or a single device and use it all the time.
 You must think about your downstream use cases and plan accordingly.
 It is entirely possible that you should save key figures __in more than one format__ for maximum flexibility in the future.
 Worst case, if you obey the rules given here, you can always remake the figure to save in a new format.